 In the article of the publication “Antonio Stradivari ‘Barjansky’ Cello” (Jost Thöne Verlag 2021) I presented, together with Prof. Dr. Martin Bek, another important wavelength for the examination of stringed instruments.
 It can provide additional, important information about the condition of the varnish.
 The light is at a wavelength of 490 nm (cyan light) and, in simple terms, causes the original (coloured) varnish of the instrument to fluoresce.
-The properties of the fluorescence produced there are considerably more transparent, i.e. less opaque, than in UV light.
-It is therefore possible to identify original varnish even after additions and retouching.
-This can be an important building block for a planned restoration.
+The properties of the resulting fluorescence are considerably more transparent, i.e. less opaque, than in UV light.
+It is therefore possible to identify original varnish even in the presence of additions and retouching.
+This can be an important component for a planned restoration.

-As the study of this wavelength is still very new, it is not yet possible to define exactly which substance or mixture of substances triggers these fluorescences.
-However, there are indications that it could be the oils in the lacquer.
+As the study of this wavelength is still very new, it is not yet possible to define exactly which substance or mixture of substances elicits these fluorescences.
+However, there are indications that it could be the oils in the varnish.

 Blue light (460 nm) with optical filter

 Since some relevant fluorescences, such as those of coating varnishes, are less pronounced at the wavelength of 490nm, another, shorter wavelength light at 460nm (blue light) can be just as interesting.
-A special long-pass filter (500nm) is then used for the camera.
-A special feature of this wavelength is that rather unclear areas that fluoresce in UV or cyan light in a similar way to the original varnish or in an indefinably different way can be better defined by comparison.
+For this purpose a special long-pass filter (500nm) is used for the camera.
+A special feature of this wavelength is that rather unclear areas (those that fluoresce in UV or cyan light similarly to the original varnish, or in an indefinably different way) can be better defined by way of comparison.

 Infrared light (incident light, 940nm)

 Examination with infrared light, which is invisible to the human eye, is particularly valuable when examining paintings.
-Underpaintings can be made visible with the right equipment.
-Of course, this helps a lot in understanding how the painting was created and reveals many hidden details.
+Underlying layers can be made visible with the right equipment.
+Of course, this is very helpful in understanding how the painting was created and reveals many hidden details.

 This can be just as interesting with stringed instruments.
-Retouching, patina and some additions can be seen more clearly.
+Especially retouching, patina, and some additions can be seen more clearly.
 However, a view into deeper layers is not achieved, or not to the extent hoped for.

 Analyses in infrared light and other spectral wavebands are normally projected onto the object in incident light during art analysis.
 However, as you will see in the next examination method, this can also be done differently with this light.